THE DAHMER CASE: PUBLIC RECORDS DON’T MATCH THE STORY

 • Most of the alleged victims are missing from the Social Security Death Index.

-• Public records connected to one of Jeffrey Dahmer’s addresses list Milwaukee District Attorney Michael McCann as an occupant.
+• Public records connected to one of Jeffrey Dahmer’s addresses appear to list Milwaukee District Attorney Michael McCann as an occupant.

 Something deeply strange is happening here.